asish231/BEMP-Browser-Enabled-Model-Protocol-/README.md

 This project was born from a very concrete pain point:

 > *“I had access to powerful AI models via the web – through subscriptions like Google Pro and ChatGPT Go – but I **did not** have API keys.
-I could use the chat interfaces in the browser, sometimes with generous or even unlimited usage, but I couldn’t integrate them into code without paying for or getting access to separate API plans.*
+I could use the chat interfaces in the browser, sometimes with generous or even unlimited usage, but I couldn’t integrate them into code without paying for or getting access to separate API plans."*

 This meant:
 - No straightforward way to use these models in **agentic projects**, tools, or backends.